 Will it trim end grain?

-This tool will only trim the long grain of edge banding.
-A chisel or razor blade is a reasonable choice for trimming end grain.
+This tool will trim the long grain of edge banding only.
+A chisel or razor blade is often a decent option for trimming end grain.

 Would it be better to use a trimmer that cuts both sides at the same time?